icco/nanowrimo/2013/novel.md

 About ten minutes later, the egg emerged into the dark and left the fog behind.

 ## Chapter 4

+> "Coming back to where you started is not the same as never leaving." -- Terry Pratchett, A Hat Full of Sky

 The stars twinkled dimly in the sky.
 Their brilliance subdued by the bright white lights of the floating cities.
 The bottom of the city he was heading for was dark grey.
 Lights from engineers working on the belly of the flying beast that is Neo San Francisco created a a brighter set of stars which Bridge's egg was flying towards.